 So Sean, could you tell us a little bit more about where you come from and how you got into the tech field?

 I’m originally from Chicago but I’ve been living in San Francisco for about 18 years now.
 I was always a kid that took well to technology but I didn’t want to go for an engineering type of degree.
-I ended up going to an art school but being in San Francisco, the centre of technology, I naturally started to work in tech during my second year of art school.
+I ended up going to an art school but being in San Francisco, the center of technology, I naturally started to work in tech during my second year of art school.
 Eventually, I was able to bring art and tech together and started to do strategy and design for digital products that brought me to where I am today.
 IDEO is kind of the best of both worlds, it brings both of them together.

 Did you always think that you were going to end up in a tech sphere or was it a coincidence?